I Am... Sasha Fierce: Release and promotion

 To further promote the album, Beyoncé embarked on the I Am...
-World Tour, which started in Edmonton, Canada on March 26, 2009.
+Tour, which started in Edmonton, Canada on March 26, 2009.
 The European leg of the tour started on April 26 in Zagreb, Croatia, and ended on June 9 in London, England.
 On June 21, she began the third leg of the tour in the United States and finished in August with the I Am...
 Yours four-day revue at Encore Las Vegas on the Las Vegas Strip.
 Starting on September 15, 2009, the fourth leg began in Melbourne, Australia and finished on September 24 in Perth, Australia.
 Beyoncé then went on to perform in Asia, the Middle East, Europe, Africa, and the United Kingdom, before finishing the 2009 portion of the tour on November 24 in Belfast, Northern Ireland.
 The tour had its final leg in February 2010, visiting Latin America.
 Starting on February 4 in Florianópolis, Brazil, she visited five other places before ending in Trinidad on February 18.
 According to Pollstar, the 2010 shows earned $17.2 million, which added to the total of $86 million for the first 86 concerts in 2009, bringing the tour total to $103.2 million for 97 shows.
 The I Am...
 Yours residency at the Encore Theater in Las Vegas was recorded on August 2, 2009, and later released as a DVD, audio CD and television special in late November 2009 titled I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
 Various performances on the tour were filmed worldwide for a live DVD, I Am...
 World Tour, which was released on November 30, 2010.